rasmusfreund/bioinf-prog-course/book/chapters/06_controlling_behavior.md

 print('Hi!')
 ```

-> **Tech note:** by now you have probably know that your text editor is intelligent when it comes to indentation.
+> By now you have probably know that your text editor is intelligent when it comes to indentation.
 If you hit Enter after a statement ending with `:`, it will indent the next line with four spaces.
 Also, if you use the tab in python code, it will produce four spaces for you.

 ### FAQ {-}